 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

-This tells you the percent of residents that have had a pressure ulcer.
-Pressure ulcers are skin damage due to remaining in one position for too long.
+This indicates the percentage of patients who suffered from a pressure ulcer.
+Pressure ulcers are damage to the skin caused by staying in one position for too long.

 Minimizes Serious Falls

 In Envoy of Williamsburg, 0.71% of Patients had Serious Falls